guevarrk/cs361-image-upload-microservice/README.md

 - DELETE /media/:id                               : Deletes a media entry.

-### Using This Microservice For Your Application
+### Using This Microservice For Your Application via PROXY

-To integrate this image uploader microservice with your application, use an HTTP proxy so your application can forward all image related requests to this microservice.
+To integrate this image uploader microservice with your application via PROXY, use an HTTP proxy so your application can forward all image related requests to this microservice.

 #### Requirements